kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02b-create-frontend-googlemaps.md

 ```

 * Test in browser
-* Type City in browser and you'll get dropdown from Google Maps API
+* Type any city in the browser and you'll get dropdown from Google Maps API
+* Awesome!

 ## Load Places
 Now that we have our map, we need to load places nearby